Exiv2/exiv2/trunk/msvc64/ReadMe.txt

      in a directory at the same level as exiv2.
-     I personally always build in the directory c:\gnu, however the name/location/spaces of the build directory are all irrelevant, it's only the relative position of expat-2.0.1 and zlib-1.2.3 which matter.
+     I personally always build in the directory c:\gnu, however the name/location/spaces of the build directory are all irrelevant, it's only the relative position of expat-2.0.1 and zlib-1.2.5 that matter.
-     The names expat-2.0.1 and zlib-1.2.3 fixed (and used by the .vcproj files)
+     The names expat-2.0.1 and zlib-1.2.5 fixed (and used by the .vcproj files)

      zlib and expat
      exiv2\msvc64\zlib\zlib.{sln|vcproj}                    DevStudio files
-     ..\..\..\zlib-1.2.3\                                   Source code
+     ..\..\..\zlib-1.2.5\                                   Source code

      exiv2\msvc64\expat\expat.sln expat.vcproj              DevStudio files
      ..\..\..\expat-2.0.1\                                  Source code